diegomezg/devops-trainee-program/10 - Microsoft Azure/README.md

 # Microsoft Azure

 ## Goals
-This training plan has been created to provide a basic introduction to Azure concepts and most common/used services.
+This course will provide a basic introduction to Azure concepts and also will drive through the most common Azure services.

 ## Objectives
 - Learn the Basic Concepts of Azure and Cloud Computing